dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/30_Fields_General.md

 :::

 :::{.proof title="?"}
-Use the embedding characterization, it suffices to show that every embedding $\$ Since $k \subseteq K$, any embedding $\sigma: K\injects \bar{k}$ over $\id_K$ is also an embedding over $\id_k$.
+Use the embedding characterization, it suffices to show that every embedding $\sigma: $ Since $k \subseteq K$, any embedding $\sigma: K\injects \bar{k}$ over $\id_K$ is also an embedding over $\id_k$.
 Since $L/k$ is normal, $\sigma(L) = L$ and $L/K$ is thus normal.